Classical Greece Istanbul Vacation Package 12 days

 DAY 1: ATHENS

-This tour gives you an opportunity to observe the striking contrasts that make Athens such a fascinating city.
-Our expert guides will take you to see the Panathenaic Stadium where the first Olympic Games of modern times were held in 1896 (short stop).
+This tour is an opportunity to observe the striking contrasts that make Athens such a fascinating city.
+Our expert guides will take you to see the Panathenaic Stadium where the first Olympic Games of modern times were held in 1896 (shortstop).

-Continue and pass by the Prime Minister’s residence (ex Royal Palace) guarded by the Euzones in their colorful uniform, the Temple of Olympian Zeus, the Hadrian’s Arch, the Parliament and the memorial to the Unknown Soldier, the Academy, the University, theNational Library, the Constitution Square (Syntagma).
-On the Acropolis visit the Architectural Masterpieces of the Golden Age of Athens: The Propylaea, the Temple of Athena Nike, the Erechtheion and finally “the harmony between material and spirit”, the monument that “puts order in the mind”, the Parthenon.
+Continue and pass by the Prime Minister’s residence (ex-Royal Palace) guarded by the Euzones in their colourful uniform, the Temple of Olympian Zeus, the Hadrian’s Arch, the Parliament and the memorial to the Unknown Soldier, the Academy, the University, theNational Library, the Constitution Square (Syntagma).
+On the Acropolis visit the Architectural Masterpieces of the Golden Age of Athens: The Propylaea, the Temple of Athena Nike, the Erechtheion and finally “the harmony between material and spirit”, the monument that “puts an order in the mind”, the Parthenon.

-Tour will end by visiting the Acropolis and the new Acropolis Museum, “State of the art” in museum construction and very rich in content.
+Tour will end with visiting the Acropolis and the new Acropolis Museum, “State of the art” in museum construction and very rich in content.

 This small cruise will take you to Hydra, Poros and Aegina and bring you back in the evening full of fun and with the taste of the Greek islands.

-Morning transfer to the pier of Piraeus, to embark your cruise ship for your full day cruise to the islands of Aegina, Poros and Hydra.
-Good opportunity to know a little bit of Greek Islands and visit a small part of Ancient Greece in the optional tour to the temple of Aphea Athina in Aegina.
+Morning transfer to the pier of Piraeus, to embark on your cruise ship for your full-day cruise to the islands of Aegina, Poros and Hydra.
+Good opportunity to know a little bit about the Greek Islands and visit a small part of Ancient Greece in the optional tour to the temple of Aphea Athina in Aegina.

-On the return trip you enjoy a program with Greek music and songs and join the dancers on Greek folklore dancing.
+On the return trip, you enjoy a program with Greek music and songs and join the dancers in Greek folklore dancing.
 Included is the transfers to and from the port, port taxes and lunch on board.

-Leave by the Coastal Road to the Corinth Canal (short stop).
+Leave by the Coastal Road to the Corinth Canal (shortstop).
 Drive on and visit Epidaurus which was a small city in ancient Greece, at the Saronic Gulf.
-Reputed to be the birthplace of Apollo’s son Asclepius, the healer, Epidaurus was known for its sanctuary, the cult of Asclepius at Epidaurus is attested in the 6th century BC.as well as its theater, which is once again in use today.
+Reputed to be the birthplace of Apollo’s son Asclepius, the healer, Epidaurus was known for its sanctuary, the cult of Asclepius at Epidaurus is attested in the 6th century BC.as well as its theatre, which is once again in use today.